gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 a bunch of state then execute a pair of functions by calling `gl.drawArrays` or `gl.drawElements` which executes your shaders on the GPU.

-Any data you want those functions to have accesse to must be provided to the GPU.
+Any data you want those functions to have access to must be provided to the GPU.
 There are 4 ways a shader can receive data.

 1. Attributes and Buffers